Standard Deviation Explained: A Practical Guide

 Once you've understood your spread with this SD calculator, you can jump to related tools like the Average Calculator, Percentage Calculator, Loan Calculator, Mortgage Calculator, or even our BMI Calculator for health statistics.

-What Exactly is Standard Deviation?
+What Exactly Is Standard Deviation?

 In simple words, standard deviation measures how far your data values are from the mean, on average.
 If everyone in a class scores between 78 and 82 with an average of 80, the SD is small.
 If scores range from 40 to 100 with the same average of 80, the SD is much larger.